 This is an enormously emotional and tragic event.
 The best answer is (b) he should seek professional help as soon as possible.
-Answer (d) is appropriate for all kinds of reasons, but not great solution in reducing guilt.
+Answer (d) is appropriate for all kinds of reasons, but it is not a great solution in reducing guilt.

-Answer (d) may be counter-productive unless a professional believes otherwise.
-Finally answer (f) does not address the problem and likely aggravates the situation.
+Answer (e) will not be successful without extensive professional help.
+Finally, answer (f) does not address the problem and may aggravate the situation.

 Hard Exercise 2.
-George had a falling out with his mother, Diane, over marrying his high school drop-out and drug-using girl-friend, Marla.
+George had a falling out with his mother, Diane, over marrying his high school drop-out and drug-using girlfriend, Marla.
 They had a child, William, who was a straight A student.
-Diane was imprisoned on selling drugs, resulting in a divorce.
+Marla was imprisoned on selling drugs, resulting in a divorce.
 George had not talked to his mother for 20 years and received notice that she was on her death bed.
-He loved his mother but could not forgive her for not accepting Diane into the family.
-He felt that it caused Diane to sell drugs and broke up their marriage.
+He loved his mother but could not forgive her for not accepting Marla into the family.
+He felt that it caused Marla to sell drugs and broke up their marriage.
 George feels guilty that he has kept William away from his grandmother.
 What should George Do?